rightjs/rightjs-docs/docs/en/tutorials/dom-wrappers.md

         // so it updated the TBODY part only
       }
     });

+    // registering the wrapper in the system Element.Wrappers.TABLE = Table;

 Once you've done that, any time you access a table element on your page it will be wrapped with your custom wrapper